VMBlakelock/saute-and-skewers-greekfood/README.md

 - Chrome: Using Google Developer Tools - Chrome was used for testing on Laptop, Tablet and Android devices.

-- Safari: Safari wasn't used for testing on an I phone or Mac, due to not having access to these type of devices.
+- Safari: Safari wasn't used for testing on an I phone or Mac, due to not having physical access to these type of devices.
+However they were viewed on Google Dev Tools.

 ### Devices tested